 - Major injuries, including trauma, cardiac presentations and serious head injury

 - Mental health

 When you are ready to submit your article, you should do so online through Editorial Manager.

-Sophie has been a journalist for more than 20 years, most of which have been spent in healthcare journalism as a reporter, health and political correspondent, news editor and assistant editor.
-Sophie joined RCNi as assistant editor of its specialist nursing titles in 2010, and became editor of Emergency Nurse last year.
+Sophie has worked as a journalist specialising in healthcare for more than 20 years.
+Sophie joined what is now RCNi in 2010, as assistant editor of its specialist nursing titles.
+She became editor of Emergency Nurse journal in 2016.